🔍

 The sunrise azimuth shifts 52° between June solstice (64° ENE) and December solstice (116° ESE).
 A subject at E of your position will be front-lit at today's sunrise.

-Light comes from the E at morning golden hour and from the W at evening golden hour.
+Light comes from the E at morning golden hour and from the WNW at evening golden hour.
 Subjects facing E at dawn are front-lit with warm directional light.

 ☀️ Sun altitude now: